Getting a Mortgage if You’re Self-Employed

 What is Mortgage?

-A mortgage can be defined as a legal agreement by which a bank or a society lends money at interest in exchange of the title of the debtor’s property, subject to a condition that the conveyance of the title will become null and void once the debt is repaid and is more commonly used by the individuals and businesses in order to make large real estate businesses without paying the entire amount upfront.
+A mortgage can be defined as a legal agreement by which a bank or a society lends money at interest in exchange of the title of the debtor’s property, subject to a condition that the conveyance of the title will become null and void once the debt is repaid and is more commonly used by the individuals and businesses to make large real estate businesses without paying the entire amount upfront.
 Mortgages are also known as liens against the property or claims on the property and in case the borrower has stopped paying the mortgage, the lender can foreclose.

-In other words, a mortgage is basically a loan which you take in order to buy a property and generally, you have to put down a deposit for at least 5% of the property and based on the type of mortgage you want to opt for, you can borrow rest of the money from the lender and then based on the monthly payment plan, you will pay the amount till loan is repaid in full.
-During the initial years of mortgage, a larger proportion of your monthly payment will go towards payment of interest and smaller amount will go towards your capital, however with time it will be the other way round i.e. you will pay more of your capital over time as you approach towards the final or last leg of loan repayment.
+In other words, a mortgage is a loan which you take to buy a property and generally, you have to put down a deposit for at least 5% of the property and based on the type of mortgage you want to opt for, you can borrow rest of the money from the lender and then based on the monthly payment plan, you will pay the amount till the loan is repaid in full.
+During the initial years of the mortgage, a larger proportion of your monthly payment will go towards payment of interest and the smaller amount will go towards your capital, however, with time it will be the other way round i.e. you will pay more of your capital over time as you approach towards the final or last leg of loan repayment.